Learn About Being a Code Enforcement Officer

 Cities and counties adopt building codes and to keep people safe and to keep their jurisdictions appealing places to live.
 Building codes set the minimum standards for construction and renovation of buildings.
 Land use ordinances set forth regulations on what sorts of buildings can be on pieces of land and the standards for maintaining the land and structures.
 Code enforcement officers make sure building codes and land use ordinances are obeyed.

 When a citizen takes out a permit, chances are a code enforcement officer will look into the project a time or two while the project is in progress and again once it is done.
 The code enforcement officer ensures the project meets building codes.
-This gives the property owner a good degree of confidence the contractor has done the project correctly and safely.
+It gives the property owner a good degree of confidence the contractor has done the project correctly and safely.

 In addition to construction projects, code enforcement officers make sure property owners follow land use ordinances.
 For instance, code enforcement officers investigate when someone makes a complaint about a lawn or vacant lot that hasn’t been mowed for several weeks.
 Many cities have ordinances about how tall grass can be before it becomes an eyesore to the community.